 An open surgical pack that has been checked for sterility

 An assistant that is checking the pets temperature to determine if extra warm water bottles are needed

 We have two training programs.
 The primary one is when the new doctors get trained in specific procedures or protocols.

 The second training program is for the externs.
 These are the veterinary school students that spend 1-2 months with us in training.
-If you go to our Facebook page you will see their daily diary, which is a report of what they learned for the day.
+If you go to our Facebook page (click on link at the top right of any page) you will see their daily diary, which is a report of what they learned for the day.